rust-lang/rfcs/active/0000-newtype-keyword.md

 # Detailed design

 Introduce a new keyword: `newtype`.
-It introduces a new type, with the same capabilities as the underlying type, but keeping the types separate.
+It introduces a new type, inheriting the trait implementations from the underlying type, but keeping the types separate.

 ```
 newtype Inch = uint;